 The Shepherd Gate Clock was installed at the gates to the Observatory, and was the first clock ever to show Greenwich Mean Time (GMT) directly to the public.

 The first thing you notice about the Gate clock is that it has 24 hours on its face rather than the usual 12.
 That means at 12 noon the hour hand is pointing straight down rather than straight up.

-But this clock is not just an Observatory novelty.
+But this clock is not just a quirky toy.

-The Shepherd Gate Clock is known as a 'slave' clock, because it depends on another clock inside the main Observatory building for its accuracy.
+The Shepherd Gate Clock is known as a 'sympathetic' clock, because it depends on another clock inside the main Observatory building for its accuracy.
 This highly accurate clock is known as the 'motor' clock.

-While the Shepherd Gate Clock is the one most visitors see, the Master Clock is the true technological breakthrough: keep an eye out for it inside the Time and Greenwich Gallery.
+While the Shepherd Gate Clock is the one most visitors see, the motor clock is the true technological breakthrough: keep an eye out for it inside the Time and Greenwich Gallery.

-Its time was sent via telegraph wires to London, Edinburgh, Glasgow, Dublin, Belfast and many other cities.
-By 1866, time signals were even sent from this clock to Harvard University in Massachusetts via the new transatlantic submarine cable, making it the first worldwide time network.
+By 1866, time signals were even sent from this clock in Greenwich to Harvard University in Massachusetts via the new transatlantic submarine cable, making it the first worldwide time network.